juliasilge/course-ML-tidymodels/slides/chapter4_16.md

 - Try out multiple modeling approaches for each new problem
 - Overall, [gradient tree boosting and random forest](https://arxiv.org/abs/1708.05070v1) 🌳 perform well

 Notes: The high level takeaways that you should remember from this course are first, that each time you have a new predictive modeling problem you are working on, you need to try out multiple different kinds of models.
 You don't know ahead of time which kind of model is going to perform best.
-This paper linked here uses some super interesting analysis to show that most often, the two kinds of models that perform best are gradient tree boosting and random forest.
+This paper linked on this slide uses some super interesting analysis to show that most often, the two kinds of models that perform best are gradient tree boosting and random forest.

 However, depending on how much data you have and the specifics of your problem, that may not be true, so you have to try it for yourself.
 Also, start with a **simple model** to compare to.